Putting wearable tech at the heart of healthcare strategies

 Then consider the wider advertising industry, which has evolved from mass TV marketing to one-to-one, personalised messaging, drawing on data and technology as its fuel.

 It’s in this context that we should view the future of healthcare provision in the UK.
-Technology and the data it delivers in droves can surely make a dent in painful waiting lists; even take a scalpel to the current two-week maximum wait to see your GP.
+Technology and the data it delivers in droves can surely make a dent in painful waiting lists, or even take a scalpel to the current two-week maximum wait to see your GP.

 Driving adoption of wearable tech